Federal workers return to the office — but not the one they left | CBC News

 On a snowy January morning in Ottawa, several public servants spoke to CBC about the challenges, but none wanted to give their full names for fear of reprisal at work.

 One said she often arrives to find someone else has taken the desk she reserved.
-On that particular day, her team hadn't managed to book workstations together, so each member planned to log onto a video call from different floors and buildings on the same government campus.
+That day, her team hadn't managed to book workstations together, so each member planned to log onto a video call from different floors and buildings on the same government campus.

 She said she preferred having a cubicle of her own.